 Dear Danielle,

-I’ve recently moved to the village from the Upper East Side and cannot find a good dine-in Chinese restaurant in the area.
+I’ve recently moved to the village from the Upper East Side and cannot find a good dine-in Chinese restaurant in New York City.
 I liked Mr K’s uptown – do you have favorites down here I can try?

 Dear Ann,